In Australia, grandparents have unique legal rights to approach courts to obtain orders that allow them to spend time with their grandchildren.

 Even if you decide to represent yourself in court, it is important to get legal advice about how to prepare your case.

-You can apply to court for your grandchildren to live or spend time with you whether their parents are together or separated.
-You will not need a certificate of dispute resolution if there is a fear of violence or the matter is urgent, or one party cannot take part in alternate dispute resolution because of a disability.
+You can apply to court for your grandchildren to live or spend time with you, whether their parents are together or separated.

 Contact Us

-If you are concerned about your grandchildren’s welfare for any reason, or know people who are, please call us on (02) 9963 9800 or via our contact form.
+As you can see, the process is not a straightforward one.
+If you are concerned about your grandchildren’s welfare for any reason, please contact Etheringtons Family Lawyers in North Sydney (02) 9963 9800 or via our contact form.
+Our highly experienced family lawyers are ready to assist.